VitorRamos/google-maps-data-visualizer/README.md

 Export your data from Google using the URL https://takeout.google.com/takeout/custom/mymaps,local_actions,location_history

-Extract the json file from the takeout*.zip file and load into the site
+Extract the locations from the location_history.json file located inside the takeout*.zip and load into the site

 ![alt text](example_1.png "Logo Title Text 1")